- Last updated on: 16 mins read

-Click on Apply.
+Then click on Apply.

 After clicking on Apply, You will go to a page like this below form where you can edit for this group of selected products.

-From the Product data section, Set the Shipping option to your desired shipping class.
-In my case, it is Heavy.
+Set the Shipping option to your desired shipping class.

 Thus, you have successfully enlisted a group of products under a single shipping class.

-So far we have learned how to create a Shipping Zone, and how to create a Shipping Class and how to assign products to a Shipping Class.
-Now let’s learn about the Shipping Method.
+So far we have learned how to create a Shipping Zone, how to create a Shipping Class, and how to assign products to a Shipping Class.

-Set Up Your Shipping Method:
+4. How To Set Up Your Shipping Method

 To access Flat Rate Settings, Go to WooCommerce > Settings > Shipping > Shipping Zones.

-In Flat rate Settings, you have to enter your estimated cost, shipping class cost, and some other relevant information.
+In the Flat rate Settings, you have to enter your estimated cost, shipping class cost, and some other relevant information.

-Method Title: This is the name of your shipping method.
+- Method Title: This is the name of your shipping method.
 The name you set here is what users will see while checking out.
-You can set the title from Flat Rate to anything you want but the method of shipment will remain the same.
+You can set the title from Flat Rate to anything you want (for example, ‘Flat shipping fee’) but the method of shipment will remain the same.

-Tax status: Choose whether shipping products are taxable or not.
+- Tax status: Choose whether shipping products are taxable or not.

 For example, I have set my shipping class cost to 5 for the class ‘Heavy’.
 Anyone who is buying an item that falls under the class ‘Heavy’, will be charged with an additional $5, along with the flat rate cost.

-No Shipping Class Cost: Set up your shipping rates for the products that fall under no specific classes.
+- No Shipping Class Cost: Set up your shipping rates for the products that fall under no specific classes.
 I set it up as 2.
-Anyone who is buying an item that falls into no shipping classes, He/She will get an extra charge of $2 along with the flat rate cost.
+Anyone who is buying an item that falls into no shipping classes, he/she will get an extra charge of $2 along with the flat rate cost.

-Calculation Type: When you have multiple shipping classes, you can choose the types of calculation you want to imply with your shipping classes cost.
+- Calculation Type: When you have multiple shipping classes, you can choose the types of calculation you want to imply with your shipping classes cost.
 In Flat rate method you will have two ways to do that:

-▸ Per Class: Any order that will include products in multiple classes, the shipping class cost for each of those classes will be added on top of the flat rates.
+Any order that will include products in multiple classes, the shipping class cost for each of those classes will be added on top of the flat rates.

-For an instance, let’s assume that I have another shipping class named ‘Light’ and I assigned a shipping class cost of $3 to it.
+For instance, let’s assume that I have another shipping class named ‘Light’ and I assigned a shipping class cost of $3 to it.
 Now, let’s say a buyer ordered 4 products, out of which two products fall under the class ‘Heavy’, one product falls under the class ‘Light’ and another falls under no shipping class.

 Then the total shipping cost will include a $2 charge for no shipping class cost, $5 charge for shipping class cost of ‘Heavy’ and $3 charge for shipping class cost of ‘Light’, on top of the flat rate cost of $5.
-So the total shipping cost will add up to $15.

 In this case, any orders that will include products from multiple classes, the shipping class cost that is the highest among these classes will be added on top of the flat rate cost.